disconnect3d/TermsScheduler/frontend/README.md

-# Frondend for Terms Scheduler
+# Frontend for Terms Scheduler

 Based on ng-boilerplate seed-project